CarletonComputerScienceSociety/handbook/docs/initiatives/events/formats/office-hours/resume-review-office-hours.md

 ## 🧩 What They Are

 - Typically hosted **in person**, in a classroom or lounge space where students can drop by for feedback.
   - May also be adapted to run in **Discord** as needed, using either voice or text.
 - Scheduled ahead of major co-op deadlines or job fairs.
-- Designed to be **casual and approachable**, with one-on-one or small group conversations — no slides, no pressure.

 ---